concourse/rfcs/037-prototypes/proposal.md

   // Configuration for handling TLS.
   TLS TLSConfig `json:"tls,omitempty"`

-  // Path to a file into which the message handler must write its response.
+  // Path to a file into which the message handler must write its MessageResponses.
   ResponsePath string `json:"response_path"`
 }